UST-QuAntiL/entangled_qnn_training/README.md

-# Collective Structure of Entangled Training Data in Quantum Neural Network Training
+# On Reducing the Amount of Samples Required for Training of QNNs: Constraints on the Linear Structure of the Training Data
 Experiment/Code for reproduction of results for "Collective Structure of Entangled Training Data in Quantum Neural Network Training".

 Experiments: